Shehab-Ghitany/bank-management-system-cpp/README.md

 - Move from text files to a database (SQLite / MySQL).
 - Replace reversible password encryption with secure hashing (bcrypt / Argon2).
 - Add GUI (desktop or web) interface using C# or Qt.

+## Note:
+All client names, account numbers, phone numbers, and other personal data in this project are fictional and used solely for testing and demonstration purposes.
+No real personal information is included.